goshippo/about-us/README.md

     * Frame "failure" or "weakness" as learning and growth oppurtunities
     * Its ok to feel negative or sad or angry, talk to someone and we can work through it together
     * There's no "killing it", startups are built on trial and error and solving problems
+    * We have lives outside of work, understanding the whole self matters

  * __Seek excellence through learning__ - Don't get complacent, find new ways to do things
       * Don't pick a path just because its easy or comfortable